eliaslawrence/poll-socialnetwork-prototype/README.md

 # poll-socialnetwork-prototype
-### Social Networking app using Python, for educational purposes only!
+### Poll Social Networking app using Python, for educational purposes only!

 - Google App Engine
 - Custom user authentication with Webapp2